kinoute/Hack-Dell-Latitude-E6430/README.md

 You will need a 16+ GB USB, a Mac and an internet connection to download the Mojave Installer.
 Open the App Store, search for "Mojave", download it.

 While it's downloading, use Disk Utility to format your USB Drive as Mac OS X Extended (Journaled) and rename your USB stick to "USB" (just to be easier).
+Don't forget to change before the partition table to `GPT` when formatting the USB Stick.
+Every USB comes with `MBR` partition by default because it's the most compatible one for external medias.
+But we want a `GPT` partition.
+So in Disk Utility, enable the "Show All Devices Option" in the menu (it's in the "Presentation" or "View" menu).
+Select your USB Stick and erase the whole USB with `GPT` option selected.

 Once the download is done, open the Terminal and write:

 `sudo "/Applications/Install macOS Mojave.app/Contents/Resources/createinstallmedia" --volume /Volumes/USB`